ohbrandon0414/zendesk-coding-challenge-2021/README.md

 ## Requirements/Dependencies
 * Python: version higher than 3.90
 * [Requests](https://docs.python-requests.org/en/latest/): Python HTTP library that was used to make API calls .
+* Users information should be added in run.py to make the program run properly (subdomain, username, password, page size)

 ## Usage/Features

-There are two features in the program
+After making sure that user's information is put into run.py, there are two features in the program:

 1. **The first feature is to view tickets and navigate them through pages**